 Putting out rubbish for collection

 In Sandwell we collect recycling, household rubbish and food waste every week.
-We also collect garden waste every fortnight between February/March and December.

 If you don't know when your bins are collected, you can check your bin day using your postcode and house number.